-Requirements: There will be mainly online homework assignments, but also some assignments to be turned in on paper.
-Those assignments will be submitted electronically via upload to the Stellar web site.
+Requirements: There will be mainly online assignments, but also some assignments to be turned in on paper.
+Those assignments can be dropped off in class or in the administrative office 26-237 until 4 pm of the due date.
 Late homework submissions have to be authorized by the responsible TA prior to the due date.

 Academic honesty: Do not copy or examine written solutions of others or from previous years.
 You are encouraged to discuss the problems in small groups and also with the TAs, but you should work out and write up you own solution.